williamtran892/pull-request-template/README.md

 ## Learning
 _The `Learning` section explains 'WHAT I learned in boating school today is ...'_

-Approach each PR as a docuement for sharing knowledge.
+Approach each PR as a document for sharing knowledge.
 When we teach the assignee/reviewer through a Pull Request, we build confidence that the developer has taken due dilligence during the research phase.

 The assignee is not treated as a Merge Button Gatekeeper, but a collaborator.
 Awell written PR invites everyone to learn and and be part of the process of shipping code.